FTSE propped up by Whitbread, Berkeley as Provident Financial plummets

 By Helen Reid

-LONDON, June 21 British shares slipped less than their European peers on Wednesday as gains from Whitbread helped mitigate losses from sub-prime lender Provident Financial.
+LONDON, June 21 (Reuters) - British shares slipped less than their European peers on Wednesday as gains from Whitbread helped mitigate losses from sub-prime lender Provident Financial.

 Before the Queen's Speech, which will lay out the government's legislative programme, at 1030 GMT, the FTSE 100 was down 0.3 percent.
 Euro zone shares fell as much as 0.93 percent.